brandoz2255/Obsidian-Notes/chapter 2 hw && chapter 3.md

+Brandon Sanchez

+forgot my name sorry

-I typed everything out since  my handwriting is bad I also did it in MD so that you can follow it easier which why there are headers
+I typed everything out since  my handwriting is bad I also did it in MD so that you can follow it easier which why there are headers.
+I typed this assignment in Obsidian since it states in the syllabus that the assignments are optionally typed and i kept in my obsidian for future note reference!

 ## 2.8 Part A: Largest Positive Number in 8-bit 2’s Complement